 - Agitation or mood swings

-If you do experience any of the side effects listed- and you haven’t taken anything outside of your regular routine, aside from melatonin- speak with your healthcare physician to discuss if you should consider an alternative sleep aid.
+If you do experience any of the side effects listed- and you haven’t taken anything outside of your regular routine, aside from melatonin- consult with your physician about continued use.